AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-XXXX-Illumina-metagenomics.md

 *	`-f` – specifies the output format gene-calls file

-*	`-p` – specifies which mode run the gene-caller in
+*	`-p` – specifies which mode to run the gene-caller in

 *	`-c` – no incomplete genes reported